Skip to main content

 Dietrich’s honing theory was a response to this gap in our understanding of creativity.
 He suggested that creativity is not just about generating novel ideas, but also about refining and integrating those ideas into our existing worldview.

-The honing theory has been well-received by many scholars in the field of creativity research.
-It has been praised for its holistic approach to understanding creativity, and for its recognition of the important role of the subconscious mind in creative thought.
+The honing theory is well-received by many scholars in the field of creativity research.
+It is praised for its holistic approach to understanding creativity, and for its recognition of the important role of the subconscious mind in creative thought.

 For more insight into other creativity theories, such as the explicit–implicit interaction (EII) theory or the concept of big C and little c creativity, visit our other articles.
 Understanding these various theories can offer a more rounded perspective of creativity and its many facets.